travelingtomat0/scRNA-tools/README.md

 This repository contains self-programmed tools for scRNA-seq experiments.
 Also, below is a list of tools for scRNA experiments listed by their use-cases.
 For validation purposes there are some useful metrics that I have also listed and described below.

-# Contents and Summary of Toolbox
+## Contents and Summary of Toolbox

-# Cell-Type Annotation
+## Cell-Type Annotation
 Cell type annotation can be divided into supervised, semi-supervised (prior-knowledge) and unsupervised methods.

 Supervised:
 - CNN's / ANN's???

 Semi-Supervised:
-- Cellassign
+- Cellassign --> performed consistently well on TuPro data set.
 - SCINA
-- Garnett
+- Garnett --> not used, due to issues with classification.
+Also contains a tool to evaluate marker genes.
+- scSorter --> unpublished method.
+GitHub https://github.com/hyguo2/scSorter contains the code, https://cran.r-project.org/web/packages/scSorter/vignettes/scSorter.html contains a tutorial.

 Unsupervised:
-- PCR and its variants
+- dimred with PCR, UMAP
 - RaceID, SC3, CIDR
 - RCA
-- SIMLR
+- SIMLR --> clustering method.

-# Validation Metrics
+## Validation Metrics
 Given some gold-standard, we can always use standard validation techniques and metrics.
 In absence of labeled data, cluster-validation techniques may be useful for validation purposes of cluster assignments (i.e. cell type annotations).
 Below I have listed the validation metrics that were deployed as part of my Bachelor Thesis.
 *For measuring similarity between cells based on scRNA-seq, different papers suggest that using correlation as a measure will give the best results.*